Scan Science and Technology

 Abstract Dependences of the open-circuit voltage, short-circuit current, fill factor, and efficiency of a CdS/CdTe solar cell on the resistivity and thickness of the p-CdTe Absorber Layer, the noncompensated acceptor concentration N a – N d, and carrier lifetime τ in CdTe, are investigated, and optimization of these parameters in order to improve the solar cell efficiency is performed.
 It has been shown that the observed low efficiency of CdS/CdTe solar cells is caused by the too short electron lifetime in the range of 10 − 10 –10 − 9 s and too thin (3–5 µm) CdTe Layer currently used for fabrication of CdTe/CdS solar cells.
 To achieve an efficiency of 28–30%, the resistivity and thickness of the CdTe Absorber Layer, the noncompensated acceptor concentration, and carrier lifetime should be ∼ 0.1 Ω·cm, ≥ 20–30 µm, ≥ 10 16 cm − 3 , and ≥ 10 − 6 s, respectively.

-Nowshad Amin – 3rd expert on this subject based on the ideXlab platform
+Nowshad Amin – One of the best experts on this subject based on the ideXlab platform.

 Effect of deep-level defect density of the Absorber Layer and n/i interface in perovskite solar cells by SCAPS-1DResults in physics, 2020Co-Authors: Shahariar Chowdhury, Nowshad Amin, S. A. Shahahmadi, P. Chelvanathan, Sieh Kiong Tiong, Kuaanan Techato, Narissara Nuthammachot, Tanjia Chowdhury, Montri SukluengAbstract: